Bet you didn’t know that there are sand dunes in Vietnam!

 From Ho Chi Minh City, you can either take the bus, train or taxi to get to Mui Ne.

 By bus: Getting from Ho Chi Minh City to Mui Ne by bus will take about 5 hours or more, depending on the road conditions.
-The two recommended bus companies are Phuong Trang and The Sinh Tourist, and tickets are priced at about VND 130,000 (SGD 8.25).
+The two recommended bus companies are Phuong Trang and The Sinh Tourist.
 I highly recommend booking the sleeper bus, just for the experience.
-Think bunk seats in a bus!
+Think bunk seats on a bus!
 You’ll either love it or hate it, and this will probably depend on the seat you are assigned and the bus driver.
-Some seats have a few more inches of legroom than the others, and this makes a huge difference to your level of comfort.
+Some seats have a few more inches of legroom than others, and this makes a huge difference to your level of comfort.

-By train: You can take a 4 hour train ride from Ho Chi Minh City to Phan Thiet and then switch to a taxi for the remaining 20 kilometres to Mui Ne.
-If the train to Phan Thiet is not available, take the train to Binh Thuan instead, which is about 40 kilometres from Mui Ne.
-Similarly, you’ll have to switch to a taxi to reach Mui Ne.
+By train: The train is a bit more expensive than the bus, but it is also faster, taking about 4 hours.
+There is only one train company that runs this route, Vietnam Railways.
 You can refer to the Vietnam Railways for more details on timing and prices.
 Also, do note that the train station in Ho Chi Minh (also referred to as Saigon Railway Station) is slightly out of the city centre in District 3.

 Where to stay in Mui Ne

-Navigating around Mui Ne is very simple because all the shops, restaurants and accommodations are lined up along Nguyen Dinh Chieu street.
-There are accommodations that will suit every budget, and booking a hostel, guesthouse, resort or hotel anywhere along this stretch of road will be convenient.
+Navigating around Mui Ne is very simple because all the shops, restaurants and accommodations are lined up along Nguyen Dinh Chieu Street.
+Some accommodations will suit every budget, and booking a hostel, guesthouse, resort or hotel anywhere along this stretch of road will be convenient.
 I stayed at the budget-friendly Diem Lien Guesthouse, which is slightly further away from the main hub of the street, but is within walking distance to the Fairy Stream.

-To get to the Fairy Stream and Red Sand Dunes and White Sand Dunes in Mui Ne, you can go by a jeep tour, motorbike or taxi.
+To get to the Fairy Stream, Red Sand Dunes and White Sand Dunes in Mui Ne, you can go by a jeep tour, motorbike or taxi.

 The half-day jeep tour is very affordable, priced at USD 7 (SGD 9.50), and you can book it from your accommodation.
-The tours depart at 5am (in time to view the sunrise) and 2pm (in time to catch the sunset).
+Typical departure times are at 4:30 AM for sunrise tours and 12:45 PM for sunset tours.
 The jeep I was on carried 7 passengers, and it brought us to the Fairy Stream, Mui Ne fishing village, the White Sand Dunes and the Red Sand Dunes.

 The downside of this tour, as expected, is the limited time we get to spend at each stop, especially the Fairy Stream.
 The 20 minutes given to explore the Fairy Stream was highly insufficient and thankfully I had already visited this attraction outside of the jeep tour.
-Further, the entrance of the Fairy Stream that we were directed to by the tour guide required a VND 5000 (SGD 0.30) entrance fee, while another entrance nearby that I took previously did not require any payment.
-Though the sum is nominal, it was a scam nonetheless.
-That said, I will still recommend the jeep tour if you’re on a budget and are not keen to ride a motorbike.
+Further, the Fairy Stream has an official entry fee of 15,000 VND for adults and 6,000 VND for children.
+However, some visitors have reported being charged different amounts or encountering unofficial entrances with varying fees.
+That said, I will still recommend the Jeep tour if you’re on a budget and are not keen to ride a motorbike.

-Along the main tourist strip, there are many shops offering motorbike rentals which cost between VND 100,000 – 200,000 (about SGD 6 – 12) for a day.
+In Mui Ne, motorbike rentals are widely available along the main tourist strip, with daily rates typically ranging from 100,000 to 200,000 VND (approximately SGD 6 to 12), depending on the model and rental duration.
 A point to note is that the dirt road is really bumpy for the last few kilometres towards the White Sand Dunes, and it can be quite dangerous for those on motorbikes.
-You can rent a bicycle to get to the Fairy Stream and the Red Sand Dunes, but don’t attempt to get to the White Sand Dunes on bicycle as it requires you brave the combination of wind and sand for 30 kilometres.
+You can rent a bicycle to get to the Fairy Stream and the Red Sand Dunes, but don’t attempt to get to the White Sand Dunes on a bicycle as it requires you to brave the combination of wind and sand for 30 kilometres.

 That’s about it, folks!
 Have a good trip to Vietnam and don’t forget to trick your friends on Instagram into believing that you’re on a vacation in the Sahara Desert!